 A building permit is legal permission to begin construction in accordance with the approved 2006 Building Codes (PDF).
 All plans and specifications are reviewed for compliance with the building codes adopted by Rio Blanco County (RBC) before a permit is issued.
 The process works best if you set up an appointment to discuss your project with the Building Official before finalizing your plans. she will provide you with ideas, guidance, and instructions for your project.

 Also, work done without a permit is illegal and can pose serious complications for your homeowner’s insurance or when you sell your home.
 By obtaining a Building Permit, you avoid legal and financial liabilities.

 When to Get a Building Permit

-If you are unsure if your project requires a permit or an exemption application please call the LaDonna Eubanks at 970-878-9452
+If you are unsure if your project requires a permit or can be approved for a Rural Building Exemption, please call LaDonna Eubanks at 970-878-9452.

 - You or your authorized agent (contractor or other) will submit your complete application and drawings to the Building Division staff for the plan review process.